-Principle elements of the Kingsbury-type thrust bearing are the rotating thrust runner and the stationary pivotal thrust shoes (See Figure 7) The runner is the highly polished bottom surface of the thrust block and receives the thrust load through a massive nut above the thrust block threaded on the top end of the shaft.
-The pivotal thrust shoes are faced with tin-hard Babbitt and machined to form an accurate surface plate.
+Principal elements of a "Kingsbury" thrust bearing are the rotating runner and the stationary pivotal shoes (see Figure 9).
+The runner receives the load, usually through a massive nut or hub called a "Thrust Block".
+This runner, made of cast iron or steel, has a highly polished and lapped surface.
+The pivotal thrust shoes are faced with tinhard babbitt and machined to form an accurate surface plate.

-During operation, the thrust bearing revolves in an oil bath which covers the bearing.
-Each shoe is free to tilt slightly in any direction and sets itself by pivoting at a minute angle causing a wedge-shaped film of oil to form between the shoe and the runner.
-An end play of 0.012 - 0.017 inches is preset at the factory by shims between the thrust plate and the upper guide (upthrust) bearing.
+During operation, the thrust bearing revolves in an oil bath, which covers the bearing.
+Each shoe, being free to tilt slightly in any direction, sets itself by pivoting at a minute angle, thereby causing a wedge-shaped film of oil to form between the shoe and the runner.
+An end play of .012 - .017 inches is preset at the factory by the machining or shimming of the guide bearing buffer ring.
+(Figure 10.)